The Devil's Advocate (1997 film): Plot

-United States Department of Justice agent Mitch Weaver, who is investigating the clandestine activities of Milton's firm, warns Kevin that Milton is corrupt and reveals that Gettys, acquitted in Florida thanks to Kevin, has been arrested for killing a little girl.
+United States Department of Justice agent Mitch Weaver, who is investigating the clandestine activities of Milton's firm, warns Kevin that Milton is corrupt and reveals that Gettys, acquitted in Florida thanks to Kevin, has been arrested for killing a young girl.
 Moments later, Weaver is struck by a car and killed.

-Kevin, Alice, and his case manager, Pam, visit Mary Ann at the institution.
+Kevin, his Christian fundamentalist mother Alice, and his case manager Pam, visit Mary Ann at the institution.
 Envisioning Pam as a demon, Mary Ann kills herself.
-Kevin's Christian fundamentalist mother, Alice, reveals that Milton is Kevin's father.
+Alice tearfully reveals that Milton is Kevin's father.
 Kevin confronts Milton, who admits to raping Mary Ann.
 He shoots Milton, but the bullets do not harm him.
 Milton reveals that he is Satan.

-Kevin blames Milton for everything, but Milton points out that he merely "set the stage".
+Kevin blames Milton for everything, but Milton points out he merely "set the stage".
 It was Kevin who chose to neglect his wife and defend people he knew were guilty.
-Kevin realizes that he always wanted to win, regardless of the cost.
+Kevin realizes he always wanted to win, regardless of the cost.
 Milton reveals that Christabella is Kevin's half-sister and he wants the two of them to conceive the Antichrist.
 Kevin appears to acquiesce but abruptly shoots himself in the head.
 Milton's demonic rage burns Christabella alive, and he turns into a winged angel that resembles Kevin.

-Suddenly, Kevin is back at the Gainesville courthouse during the recess of the Gettys trial, revealing that the entire experience was a vision.
+Kevin finds himself back at the Gainesville courthouse during the recess of the Gettys trial.
 He returns to the courtroom and sees that Mary Ann is alive and well.
 When the trial resumes, he announces that he cannot represent his client, despite the risk of disbarment.
 His reporter friend Larry offers to do a high-profile interview with him, promising to make him famous.
 Encouraged by Mary Ann, Kevin agrees.

-After they leave, Larry transforms into Milton, who breaks the fourth wall and declares, "Vanity—definitely my favorite sin".
+After they leave, Larry transforms into Milton, who breaks the fourth wall and declares, "Vanity — definitely my favorite sin."

 Cast

 Keanu Reeves and Charlize Theron star.

+In addition, Neal Jones portrays Larry, the Florida reporter who morphs into Satan at the end of the film, while brief cameo appearances, as themselves, include Don King and Senator Al D'Amato.